system-transparency/stfe/markup/api.md

 - Log identifier: `SHA256(public key)`, see RFC 6962
 [§3.2](https://tools.ietf.org/html/rfc6962#section-3.2)
 - Public key: DER encoding of the key represented as `SubjectPublicKeyInfo`
-- Hash algorithm: used to maintain the log's Merkle tree, e.g., SHA256
 - Supported signature algorithms: a list of signature algorithms that the log recognizes.
 Possible values are defined in RFC 8446, [§4.2.3](https://tools.ietf.org/html/rfc8446#section-4.2.3).
 Submitters must